-The Corporation has a commercial paper program allowing up to \$600.0 million of unsecured short-term promissory notes ["Commercial Paper Program"] to be issued in various maturities of no more than one year.
-The Commercial Paper Program is supported by the Revolving Credit Facility; hence, available borrowing under the Revolving Credit Facility is reduced by the amount of commercial paper outstanding at any point in time.
+The Corporation has a Commercial Paper Program allowing unsecured short-term promissory notes to be issued in various maturities of no more than one year.
+On May 25, 2020, the amount the Corporation may issue under this program was increased by \$150.0 million from \$600.0 million to \$750.0 million.
+The Commercial Paper Program is supported by liquidity facilities available under the Revolving Credit Facility; hence, available borrowing under the Revolving Credit Facility is reduced by the amount of commercial paper outstanding at any point in time.
 Proceeds from the Commercial Paper Program are used for general corporate purposes.
 Borrowings under the Commercial Paper Program bear interest based on the prevailing market conditions at the time of issuance.